Mercedes-Benz EQS Review 2025: Price, specs & boot space

 "The Mercedes EQS is more than just a desirable electric car.
 It's the German brand showing off its capabilities – a big two fingers at Tesla, if you like, signposting the direction for its rapidly expanding electric vehicle line-up."

 It's also huge.
 Like, massive.
 But that translates to more interior space than any other electric car on sale.
 And it's also given Mercedes the chance to demonstrate the technology it has to make piloting this showboat easier.
-Driver-assistance tech that keeps you in your lane or slows you down with the traffic around you is a given, but the rear-axle steering that allows the EQS to turn on a thimble is pure theatre.
+Driver-assistance tech that keeps you in your lane or slows you down with the traffic around you is a given, but the rear-axle steering that allows the EQS to turn on a dime is pure theatre.

-The interior is much like you'd find in a Mercedes-Benz S-Class – but what a car to mimic.
+The interior is much like you'd find in a Mercedes-Benz S-Class, but what a car to mimic.
 You get numerous digital displays, including a fancy portrait infotainment screen and, if you splash the cash, an incredible hyperscreen running along the full width of the dashboard.
 This is the Mercedes MBUX on steroids.

-Refinement is superb; there really is very little else on the market that'll get you to your destination feeling as relaxed as the EQS.
+Refinement is superb; there is very little else on the market that'll get you to your destination feeling as relaxed as the EQS.
 The air suspension does a superb job of absorbing lumpy road surfaces (not something that can be taken for granted in an electric vehicle as heavy as the EQS), and it doesn't necessarily come at the expense of handling, either.

 No, it's not quite as agile as the Porsche Taycan, and you're never going to forget quite how big the EQS is.
 But if you fail to scrub off enough speed entering a roundabout, your passengers aren't going to be made to feel seasick.